UBB-bibliometrics/search-strategies-priorityareas/Marine_WoS.md

 The string is set up so that one can either get results for **all marine research**, or a subset covering **maritime research**.
 Unlike the other satsningsområder, these two are not two independent parts - the maritime string finds a SUBSET of the marine string results.
 Thus to get only the marine research which is not maritime, one must minus the maritime subset and look at what remains.
 This maritime subset is an *estimate* only - splitting off this research using a string is difficult.
+For example, shipping is classed as maritime here, but some papers mentioning shipping may be looking at effects of shipping pollution (marine).

 *NOTE The string for marine should also contain all terms for maritime - don't add to maritime without adding to marine*